TaylorBurnham/Unifi-Protect-Extract/README.md

+# Abandonment Warning

+I'm ditching the CloudKey for a number of reasons, but the fact that this type of project was necessary just to archive footage is reason enough.
+You are welcome to do with this project what you will, but I won't be maintaining it any longer.
+It's in a *mostly* working state now.

 # Work in Progress Warning

 **Use this at your own risk.
 It is _mostly_ working but you should be wary of any script with a single contributor.** Feedback is welcome.